SaahilClaypool/blackmirror/Timeline.md

 After drinking heavily, Liam drives to Jonas's house (despite the intoxication warnings of his grain) and physically threatens him, forcing him to delete all grain memories of Ffion (Jonas's overnight guest, the woman without a grain, calls the police but is turned away when she tells them she doesn't have a grain feed to show them).
 Jonas has these memories organized into an album, a "stash" of his times with Ffion.
+Jonas deletes the memories.

 ## Confronting Ffion

-After crashing his car on the way back, Liam (now somewhat more sober) reviews the grain memories and zooms in on a screen showing Jonas's memories of Ffion, one of them dated to 18 months ago, when he was married -- and importantly, when Liam and Ffion were trying for a baby (which they now have).
+After crashing his car on the way back, Liam (now somewhat more sober) reviews the grain memories and zooms in on a screen showing Jonas's memories of Ffion, one of them labeled as 18 months ago, when he was married -- and importantly, when Liam and Ffion were trying for a baby (which they now have).

 Liam confronts his wife with the memories, asking her if she used a condom.
 She says yes, so Liam asks her to